The Holocaust: El Salvador

 Salvadoran Nationality Certificates for Hungarian Jews

 The NAZIs by 1942 were intent or murder.
 Thus visas were useless.
 Castellanos and Mandel began issuing Salvadoran nationality certificates.
 And with the NAZI takeover in Hungary, they began issuing them in large numbers.
-This was made possible in part because of the ouster of President Martinez.
+This was made possible in part because of the ouster of President Martínez May 1944).
+He had changed allegince after Pearl Harbor, but this did not mean that he allowed any action to assist Jews.
+The new ProvisionalGovernmennt was prepared to do so.
 The documents were hurridely prepared.
 They were issued to Jews names that had not a hint of a Spanish name.
-Somnetoimes documents were forwarded with blank entries to be filled in upon receipt.
+Sometimes documents were forwarded with blank entries to be filled in upon receipt.
 They were typed in Geneva and shipped via diplomatic corrier to Budapest.
 [Montgomery] The NAZis from the beginning of their murderous regime operated outside of the law.
 Even so there remained a strong bent toward formalities and documents.
 This and the NAZI Government's desire to maintain diplomatic relations with the few countries that still maintained relations (especially Sweden and Switerland), gave the make-shift Salvadoran operation a chance.
+Castellanos convinced the Swiss government in Hungary to look after individuals with Salvadoran nationality certificates.
+Julio Enrique, Salvadorian Foreign Relations Minister of the Provisional Givernment formalized Castellano's request to the Swiss.
+The Hungarian government reacting to internstional pressure and a warming from Presidenbt Roosevelt. approved the bilateral agreement.

 Swiss Role

-El Salvador under U.S. pressure, El Salvador had declared war on Germany.
-Thus Col Castellanos could not travel to Budapest himself.
-He managed to secure the cooperation of Swiss diplomats.
-The NAZIs at the time were anxious to maintain relations with the Swiss.
+El Salvador uwa offivally at war with Germany.
+Thus Col. Castellanos could not travel to Budapest himself.
+He had secured the cooperation oof Swiss diplomsrts abd finally the Swuss Giovernent.
+The NAZIs at the time were anxious to maintain relations with neutral goivernents, especilly the Swissabd Swedes.
 Swiss diplomats carried the Salvadoran documents to Budapest.
-They also set up safe houses where Jews with proof of foreign nationality could seek protection.
+They also set up safe houses where Jews with proof of foreign nationality, including the Salkvadoiran dicuments, could seek protection.
 [Montgomery] Eichmann and his agents were not allowed to enter the safe houses.
 The Swiss program in Budapest was run by Carl Lutz.
 Swedish diplomat Raoul Wallenberg conducted an even more aggressive operation.
 The Swiss safe house was called the Glass House because it was set up in an abandoned glass factory.

 Results